If you could choose one place on the map to travel to and thrive, where would you go…?

 For many years, the USA has been known to be the land of opportunities and of the free (think New York City and the glitz and glam of Los Angeles, the city of angels…), but because of the current political situation, it can’t exactly make the list this time.

-As most developed countries are currently reducing the number of immigrants they let in, immigration is becoming increasingly difficult.
-Unless you have advanced skills, it will be very difficult for you to get a visa in a highly developed country.
+As most developed countries are currently reducing the number of immigrants they let in, immigration is becoming increasingly difficult, especially for proving legitimate marriage.
+Unless you have advanced knowledge on Oakland DACA dream act or getting help of lawyers for immigration claims or a green card lawyer, it will be very difficult for you to get a visa in a highly developed country.
+Having an immigration attorney to guide you will increase your chances of getting your visa.

 All of the countries mentioned in this article offer incredible advantages to people hoping to become a citizen.
 Some of these countries are not highly developed, but they offer considerable benefits.